 Book now pay later accommodation packages sound like a dream.
 You can lock in your next trip today and worry about making your payment at a later date.
 With this, you’ll need to find participating travel agents or companies who can help.

-While airlines and accommodation providers may each offer their own book now pay later services, to combine the two, you will likely need to go through a third party.
+While airlines and accommodation providers may each offer their own book now best pay later services, to combine the two, you will likely need to go through a third party.
 For instance, WebJet, might allow you to package flights and accommodation.

 With this, though, it’s important to note that policies do vary.
 In other words, these options will only be offered by participating organisations.
 In some cases, you may need to pay a deposit or a portion of your costs upfront.
 As a result, Monzi cannot provide any guarantees.